sandbox-ai/ali/README.md

 ## Description
 ### Overview

-The complexity of legal documents and legalese terminology presents a barrier to most of the population, who wont't able to interact and understand their own legal system unless aided by a professional in the field.
+The complexity of legal documents and legalese terminology presents a barrier to most of the population, who won't able to interact and understand their own legal system unless aided by a professional in the field.

 To help close this gap in the Spanish speaking world, we built the Asistente Legal Inteligente (or ALI).
 It uses Retrieval Augmented Generation ([RAG](https://arxiv.org/abs/2005.11401)), i.e. searching a vectorstore given an user query and formulating an answer with a Large Language Model (LLM), and a custom dataset that lays a RAG optimized structure.